MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/use-design-studio.md

 ## Preview your site

-When you're done building, preview your site by using the **Preview** option.
-You can preview it on desktop or mobile.
+When you're done building, preview your site on desktop or mobile by using the **Preview** option.
 Selecting **Desktop** opens the site in a new web browser tab.
 Scanning the QR code with your mobile device opens the site on the mobile web browser.

 :::image type="content" source="media/tour-maker-studio/preview-site.png" alt-text="The design studio GUI with preview menu options selected.":::